sabriciftci/website/content/research/_index.md

 ---
 title: "Articles and Book Chapters"  # Add a page title.
-summary: "Here, I list my peer-reviewed articles and book chapters." # Add a page description.
+summary: "Here, I list my peer-reviewed articles and book chapters.
+For the books, check my 'books' page" # Add a page description.
 date: "2021-04-01T00:00:00Z"  # Add today's date.
 type: "widget_pages" # Page type is a Widget Page
 ---

 {{< icon name="download" pack="fas" >}} Check my <a href="https://www.dropbox.com/s/w4t5otvs4fsrao4/CV_2021.pdf?dl=0"> **CV** </a> for books, opinion pieces, book reviews, and other scholarly activities.

+**28**.
+"Unruly Mystics and the State: Antinomian Dervishes, Religion, and State Formation in Medieval Anatolia." _Studies in Comparative International Development_ (2025). https://doi.org/10.1007/s12116-025-09476-0"

 **27**.
-"Crafting Cross-Border Connections: Religion and Perceptions of Erdoğan in the Middle East and North Africa", Forthcoming, in _Middle East Law and Governance_.
+"Crafting Cross-Border Connections: Religion and Perceptions of Erdoğan in the Middle East and North Africa",  _Middle East Law and Governance_, 16(3) (2024):  316–340.

 **26**.
 "Military Might: A Domestic Economy Explanation of Turkish Foreign Policy. " _Turkish Studies_,  24.5 (2023): 764-787.